Guides Racks Training Equipment

 This monster of a power rack is designed to give you full stability with little hassle.
 You don’t even have to bolt it into the floor because of its flat foot base.
 Your floor can breathe easy and you get the extra flexibility of being able to move around however you want.

 The RML-390F can take whatever weight you throw at it without budging and is easy to assemble if you follow the instructions.
 Stability, convenience and a dream experience are all on offer here.
+Safety bars are a great addition cause will allow you to squat or bench without spotter.

 If you want some of that, check out the Rogue RML-390F Flat Foot Monster Rack.
 It’s as impressive as it sounds.
+If you are going to use spotter arms or band pegs for some band work be sure to choose a rogue rack that can be bolted to the floor!

 What’s a Half Rack?

 The name gives it away.
 The half rack, or half power rack, is simply a smaller version of the full rack.
 It consists of two upright bars shooting up from a metal base with one connecting bar for added stability.
-It also comes with two smaller bars that act as a spotter by holding up your barbells.
+It sometimes comes with two smaller bars that act as a spotter by holding up your barbells.

 Half Rack Pros and Cons